Attorneys for Landlords ONLY

-The Firm exclusively represents commercial and residential landlords in all relevant areas including negotiation of lease agreements, renewals, and tenant eviction, among other items.
+The Firm does NOT represent tenants (residential).
+The Firm exclusively represents commercial and residential landlords in Landlord Tenant Law and all other relevant areas including negotiation of lease agreements, renewals, and tenant eviction, among other items.

 Commercial Landlord Services

 The Firm represents entities that own commercial properties throughout Texas and is available to offer comprehensive transactional and litigation services.
 Texas law distinguishes between the rights and remedies available to commercial versus residential landlords.
 It is thus essential that legal counsel understand the legal distinctions and have the experience and knowledge required to effectively represent the clients’ interests.
 The Firm actively practices in this area and looks forward to working with our clients to achieve their objectives.

 Residential Landlord Services

 The Firm works with clients to set up the legal structure to insulate property ownership from personal liability.
 This is an issue that is often overlooked by clients who purchase residential properties to lease in their personal capacity.
 Such a strategy is perilous as it subjects the clients to personal liability.
 This can be easily addressed by forming the proper legal entities which own the properties to be leased.
 A new legal option now available to clients allows for the use of a single entity that can own multiple properties.
 The Series LLC provides the benefit of a single structure that affords individual legal protection for multiple properties.

-Whether our clients are situated at our offices in Dallas, Houston, Austin, Lubbock, Amarillo, Midland, Odessa, or Abilene, or anywhere in Texas, we look forward to discussing their legal needs in this area of practice.
+Whether our clients are situated at our offices in Dallas, Houston, Austin, Lubbock, Amarillo, Midland, Odessa, Wichita Falls, or Abilene, or anywhere in Texas, we look forward to discussing their legal needs in this area of practice.